Informfully/Challenges/newsimages26/README.md

 Do that by sending an email to the address that shared the dataset download link with you.
 It must include (1) your group name, (2) a link to download your image submissions, and (3) links to the documented code of your workflow (e.g., a link to a GitHub repository with a notebook and/or a collection of scripts).
 (Please note that this is something separate from the Working Notes Paper.)

+### Previous Workflow Examples

+We advise all teams to carefully study previous submissions.
+We share the code of all [previous workflows](https://github.com/Informfully/Challenges/tree/main/newsimages25) together with their [overview papers](https://2025.multimediaeval.com/).
+Please follow the recommendations outlines in the [Task Overview Paper](TBD) to ensure that you have a competitive run submission.

 ## Online Evaluation